vistalab-technion/cs236860/_pages/info.md

 {% include literature.html %} -->

 ## Detailed Syllabus

+The lectures will follow a flipped-classroom approach.
+Students will be requested to watch recorded lecture videos as a **mandatory** course requirement.
+We provide videos and written material on the course [Lectures](../lectures/) page to facilitate self-learning of the core topics.
+THe in-class lectures will be short, optional, and cover more adavanced material.
+In addition, any questions from the lecture videos will be addressed.

+The [Tutorials](../tutorials) are based on detailed and self-contained Jupyter notebooks, which will guide you through full implementation of the concepts learned in the lecture.
+The in-class tutorials will cover all the material, no pre-requisite viewing is required.

+The course includes hands-on homework assignments in which you'll derive and implement different image processing algorithms.

+The course also includes a small research project that will require reading and presenting a research paper, implementing and improving the algorithms presented therewithin.
+A list of papers and further instructions will be released mid-semester.

 | # | Date | Pre-requisite | Lecture | Tutorial | Homework |
 | --- | --- | ---  | --- | --- | --- |